 - pvtmods Is always less than or equal to blkmods.
 This means it can be 1 only if "blkmods" is also 1.
 If it is 1, it means that process P1 was planning to UPDATE (not just READ) the block number (indicated as "blk: ..." in the TPRESTART message) as part of its TP transaction. - blkmods Is either 1 or 0.
 1 implies the transaction restarted because this process (P1) is attempting to READ/UPDATE a block that has concurrently been updated by another process (P2) since P1 access the block as part of its TP transaction.
 This means the "code: ..." output in the TPRESTART message will have L as the last letter.
 0 implies the restart occurred because of a different reason.
 The "code: ..." then has something other than "L" as the last letter.
-Note that each letter in "code: ..." corresponds to the failure code in each try/retry in the order of occurrence. - blklvl Is the level in the GDS structure of the block ("blk: ..." field in the TPRESTART message) that caused the TP restart. - type A value of 0,1,2,4 shows the restart occurred in the TP transaction BEFORE executing TCOMMIT; 1 means searching, 2 means reading, 3 means committing, 4 means validating history, and 0 means others. - readset The number of GDS blocks that accessed as part of this TP transaction in the region containing the global ("glbl: ..." in the TPRESTART message). - writeset Out of the readset number, the number of GDS blocks this process was attempted to UPDATE as part of this TP transaction in the region containing the global ("glbl: ..." in the TPRESTART message). - local tn This is a never-decreasing counter (starting at 1 at process startup) incremented for every new TP transaction, TP restart, and TP rollback.
-Two TPRESTART messages by the same process should never have the same value of local tn.
-The difference between the local tn values of two messages from the same process indicates the number of TP transactions done by that process in the time interval between the two messages.
+Note that each letter in "code: ..." - blklvl Is the level in the GDS structure of the block ("blk: ..." field in the TPRESTART message) that caused the TP restart. - type A value of 0,1,2,4 shows the restart occurred in the TP transaction BEFORE executing TCOMMIT; 1 means searching, 2 means reading, 3 means committing, 4 means validating history, and 0 means others. - readset The number of GDS blocks that accessed as part of this TP transaction in the region containing the global ("glbl: ..." in the TPRESTART message). - writeset Out of the readset number, the number of GDS blocks this process was attempted to UPDATE as part of this TP transaction in the region containing the global ("glbl: ..." in the TPRESTART message). - local\tn This is a never-decreasing counter (starting at 1 at process startup) incremented for every new TP transaction, TP restart, and TP rollback.
+Two TPRESTART messages by the same process should never have the same value of local\tn.
+The difference between the local\tn values of two messages from the same process indicates the number of TP transactions done by that process in the time interval between the two messages.

 - Use VIEW [NO]LOGT[PRESTART][=intexpr] to enable or disable the logging of TPRESTART messages.
-Note that you can use the gtm tprestart log delta and gtm tprestart log first environment variables to set the frequency of TPRESTART messages. - Use VIEW [NO]LOGN[ONTP][=intexpr] to enable or disable the logging of NONTPRESTART messages.
+Note that you can use the gtm\tprestart\log\delta and gtm\tprestart\log\first environment variables to set the frequency of TPRESTART messages. - Use VIEW [NO]LOGN[ONTP][=intexpr] to enable or disable the logging of NONTPRESTART messages.
 This facility is the analog of TPRESTART tracking, but for non-TP mini-transacstions.
-Note that you can use the gtm nontprestart log delta and gtm nontprestart log first environment variables to set the frequency of the NONTPRESTART messages. - For more information, refer to "Key Words in VIEW Command" (page 179) and the Environment Variables section of GT.M Administration and Operations Guide.
+Note that you can use the gtm\nontprestart\log\delta and gtm\nontprestart\log\first environment variables to set the frequency of the NONTPRESTART messages.

+• For more information, refer to "Key Words in VIEW Command" (page 152) and the Environment Variables section of GT.M Administration and Operations Guide.